EmasXP/LitterBox/README.md

 An opinionated Linux file manager built with Python3 and PyQt6.

-_The entire codebase is written entirely by AI._ This project is an experiment to see how far one can go with [vibe coding](https://en.wikipedia.org/wiki/Vibe_coding), and also a way for me to improve my prompt engineering skills.
+_The entire codebase is written by AI._ This project is an experiment to see how far one can go with [vibe coding](https://en.wikipedia.org/wiki/Vibe_coding), and also a way for me to improve my prompt engineering skills.
 Many of the commit messages will be AI-generated as well.
 To be clear, this is primarily a personal testing ground, but I do intend to use the application in the end.

 I have an ambivalent relationship with vibe coding, but I realize I can’t stay set in my ways or cling to the past.
 If this is the future, I’d better adapt to it.